Carnival of Souls: Home media

-In 2012, the Academy Film Archive restored Carnival of Souls.
+In 2012, the Academy Film Archive restored Carnival of Souls alongside Peter Soby and Matthew Irvine.
+They also keep the original negatives stored in their facilities.
 The film has been named as a precursor to the works of various filmmakers, including David Lynch, George A. Romero, Lucrecia Martel and James Wan.

 The film was used for a RiffTrax Live event in October 2016, where former Mystery Science Theater 3000 cast members Bill Corbett, Kevin Murphy and Michael J. Nelson riffed the film for a live audience and broadcast to other theaters through NCM Fathom.
 Rifftrax's website offers the video downloads of the live performance as well as a studio-recorded riff of the film.

-A novelization of the film titled Nightmare Pavilion written by Andrew J. Rausch was released by Happy Cloud Media in October 2020.
+A novelization of the film titled Nightmare Pavilion, written by Andrew J. Rausch, was released by Happy Cloud Media in October 2020.